Pion condensation at rotation in magnetic field, electric and scalar potential wells: Vacuum instability in rotating system at ignorance of Meissner effect and London moment

 The quantity $N=|eH|S/(2\pi)=|eH|R^2/2$, where $S=\pi R^2$, has the meaning of the degeneracy factor of the level at given $n,p_z$, $\nu\leq N$, cf. \cite{LL3}.
 For $N=|eH|R^2/2=\nu+1$, using the boundary condition (\ref{boundcond}) we have $\alpha=-1$ in (\ref{expF}), that corresponds to $a=1$ in (\ref{dispH}), and only first two terms survive in the series in this case.
 For $\alpha=-2$ three terms survive, etc.

 Assuming that the point $r=R$, in which the boundary condition (\ref{boundcond}) is supposed to be fulfilled can be chosen arbitrary (certainly for $r<1/\Omega$), Refs. \cite{Zahed,Guo} allowed for noninteger values of $a_{n\nu}$.
-The non-integer minimal value of $a(\nu)$ decreases with increasing $N$ and for $R\to \infty$ one recovers the solution $a=0$.
-However with non-integer values of $a$ the field $|\phi|$ gets the maximum not at the physically meaningful value \be r\sim R_{H,\nu}= \sqrt{\nu/|eH|}\,,\ee as it were for the integer nonnegative $a$, but at the point $r=R$, in which one artificially imposed the boundary condition.
+The noninteger minimal value of $a(\nu)$ decreases with increasing $N$ and for $R\to \infty$ one recovers the solution $a=0$.
+However with noninteger values of $a$ the field $|\phi|$ gets the maximum not at the physically meaningful value $r\sim \sqrt{\nu/|eH|}\,,$ as it were for the integer nonnegative $a$, but in the vicinity of the point $r=R$, in which one artificially imposed the boundary condition.
 It may have a physical sense only provided the value $R$ coincides with the size of the system, e.g. the size of the fireball in case of heavy-ion collisions, or with the internal size of the vessel in case of the rotating vessel, at the assumption that the systems rotate as the rigid body, cf. \cite{Voskresensky:2024ivv}.
 Then it looks natural to put the boundary condition not at arbitrary chosen $R$ but at the radius $R$ of the system \cite{Voskresensky:2023znr,Voskresensky:2024ivv}.
 In case of the rotating vessel we assume that the field does not penetrate the vessel's walls.

-On the other hand, in case when the typical distance, at which the pion field is changed significantly is \be R_{H,\nu}\ll 1/\Omega\,, \ee the field (\ref{hypergeom}) is already exponentially small at $r\sim 1/\Omega$ and at $r\sim R$ for $R\gg R_{H,\nu}$.
+On the other hand, in case when the typical distance, at which the pion field is changed significantly is \be R_{H,\nu}=\sqrt{\nu/|eH|}\ll 1/\Omega\,, \ee the field (\ref{hypergeom}) is already exponentially small at $r\sim 1/\Omega$ and at $r\sim R$ for $R\gg R_{H,\nu}$.
 Thereby one may hope that violation of the causality condition at such large distances will not influence physical properties of the system.
 Then the ground state corresponds to $a=0$ in (\ref{dispH}).
-Thus, if the condition (\ref{Larmor}) is fulfilled, it seems more physically motivated to put $a=0$ and do not care about boundary condition at $r=R\gg R_{H,\nu}$, cf. \cite{Voskresensky:2023znr,Voskresensky:2024ivv}, rather than to employ the non-integer values of $a$.
-We see that the condition (\ref{Larmor}) is always fulfilled for $N\gg \nu$ for all $\Omega<1/R$.
+Thus, if the condition (\ref{Larmor}) is fulfilled, it seems more physically motivated to put $a=0$ and do not care about boundary condition at $r=R\gg R_{H,\nu}$, cf. \cite{Voskresensky:2023znr,Voskresensky:2024ivv}, rather than to employ the noninteger values of $a$.
+We see that condition (\ref{Larmor}) is always fulfilled for $N\gg \nu$ for all $\Omega<1/R$.

 For $|eH|\ll m^{*2}$ from (\ref{OmH}) we obtain that $\Omega_c^H\simeq \Omega_c^\pi$ given by Eq. (\ref{omcpi}).
 The dependence on $R$ existed for $H=0$ in Eq. (\ref{grlev}) disappeared, cf. \cite{Voskresensky:2023znr,Voskresensky:2024ivv}.
 For $\Omega \nu\sim m^*$ of our interest the conditions $|eH|\ll m^{*2}$ and (\ref{Larmor}) are fulfilled for $(m^*R)^2\gg N\gg (m^*R)^2/\nu\gg 1$.